DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

   <img src="./images/tf-apply-var.png" />
 </p>

 <b>Note</b>: This time our good old block was destroyed before we created a new one in its place.
-Your previous plan was suggesting the change in-place instead.
+Your previous plan was suggesting the change in place instead.
 This is because we change our resource name in the configuration.
-Certain operations will force the resources to be recreated, which might be crucial for your runs - i.e. changing a tag will be most likely change in place, while rewriting a bootstrap script for your virtual machine will most likely cause the recreation of the resource.
-This could have a cascading effect in bigger configuration.
+Certain operations will force the resources to be recreated, which might be crucial for your runs - i.e. changing a tag will be the most likely change in place, while rewriting a bootstrap script for your virtual machine will most likely cause the recreation of the resource.
+This could have a cascading effect in a bigger configuration.

-Now lets refresh our world by running the below command and see the changes we made.
+Now let's refresh our world by running the below command and see the changes we made.

 ```bash
 render-flat